kr-colab/locator/README.md

 `sampleID	x	y`

-Use NA or NaN for samples with unknown locations.
+Use NA or NaN for x and y values of samples with unknown locations.
 Metadata must include all samples in the genotypes file.

 # Examples